 - Drizzle with olive oil and season with salt and pepper.
 Scatter the garlic and rosemary over the potatoes and nestle the lemon wedges among them.

 - Cook for 10 minutes until the skin starts to colour.

 - Add the crumbled feta, onion and capers and return to the oven for a further 5 minutes.

-- Squeeze some of the roasted lemons over them and serve immediately.
+- Squeeze some of the fresh lemon juice from the roasted lemons over them and serve immediately.

 Air fryer instructions